What Is Typical Commission for Land Sales?

 Should I use a realtor when selling land?

-Utilizing a realtor to sell land is highly recommended.
+It is highly recommended that land be sold through a realtor.
 Despite the higher commissions associated with land sales, a realtor's expertise proves invaluable for most sellers.

-The effectiveness of realtors is reflected in the fact that 90% of all buyers and sellers opt for agent assistance in their transactions.[7]
-Sellers represented by agents also typically achieve sales prices nearly $50,000 higher than those going the FSBO route, which more than offsets the cost of commissions.[8]
+The effectiveness of realtors is reflected in the fact that 90% of all buyers and sellers opt for agent assistance in their transactions, and only 6% of home sales were FSBO sales, an all-time low.[8]
+Sellers represented by agents also typically achieve sales prices nearly $50,000 higher than those going the FSBO route, which more than offsets the cost of commissions.[9]

 An experienced agent has the skills and connections to effectively market your land to a suitable buyer base.
 Given the smaller market for land compared to residential properties, an agent's network is crucial for reaching potential buyers.